erl-ang/blackjack-cfr/README.md

 Made for Professor Stroustrup's (Yes, ***that*** Stroustrup) Fall 2022 COMS W4995 Design Using C++ Course @ Columbia Unversity.

+Presentation slides here:

 ## Motivation
-Since the birth of AI, AI’s history has been a story of advances in AI-based players beating out professional players in increasingly more complicated games [1].
+AI’s history has been a story of advances in AI-based players beating out professional players in increasingly more complicated games [1].
+Checkers.
+Chess.
+Go.
+Improvements on chess.
+Improvements on Go.
 Information about the latest game algorithms powering these AI game players mostly resides inside academic papers filled with complicated mathematical notation and algorithmic proofs.
 This confinement to academia gatekeeps knowledge from those without rigorous technical background, such as casual and professional players interested in improving their game-play, as well as interested students.

 The latest of these game algorithms is ***CFR (counterfactual regret minimization)***, which forms the basis for poker bots at poker competitions [2, 3, 4].
 High-level details of CFR are discussed in section 3.